Freethought: Definition

-However, philosopher Bertrand Russell wrote the following in his 1944 essay The Value of Free Thought:

-What makes a freethinker is not his beliefs but the way in which he holds them.
-If he holds them because his elders told him they were true when he was young, or if he holds them because if he did not he would be unhappy, his thought is not free; but if he holds them because, after careful thought he finds a balance of evidence in their favour, then his thought is free, however odd his conclusions may seem.

-A freethinker, according to Russell, is not necessarily an atheist or an agnostic, as long as he or she satisfies this definition:

-The person who is free in any respect is free from something; what is the free thinker free from?
-To be worthy of the name, he must be free of two things: the force of tradition, and the tyranny of his own passions.
-No one is completely free from either, but in the measure of a man's emancipation he deserves to be called a free thinker.
+Philosopher Bertrand Russell wrote in his 1944 essay The Value of Free Thought that someone is considered a freethinker only if their beliefs are supported by evidence rather than bias, regardless of how odd their conclusions may seem.
+According to Russell, a freethinker is not necessarily an atheist or an agnostic, as long as they are free from the "force of tradition" and the "tyranny of [their] own passions".

 Fred Edwords, former executive of the American Humanist Association, suggests that by Russell's definition, liberal religionists who have challenged established orthodoxies can be considered freethinkers.

 On the other hand, according to Bertrand Russell, atheists and/or agnostics are not necessarily freethinkers.
 As an example, he mentions Stalin, whom he compares to a "pope":

 what I am concerned with is the doctrine of the modern Communistic Party, and of the Russian Government to which it owes allegiance.
 According to this doctrine, the world develops on the lines of a Plan called Dialectical Materialism, first discovered by Karl Marx, embodied in the practice of a great state by Lenin, and now expounded from day to day by a Church of which Stalin is the Pope. […] Free discussion is to be prevented wherever the power to do so exists; […] If this doctrine and this organization prevail, free inquiry will become as impossible as it was in the middle ages, and the world will relapse into bigotry and obscurantism.

 In the 18th and 19th century, many thinkers regarded as freethinkers were deists, arguing that the nature of God can only be known from a study of nature rather than from religious revelation.
 In the 18th century, "deism" was as much of a 'dirty word' as "atheism", and deists were often stigmatized as either atheists or at least as freethinkers by their Christian opponents.
-Deists today regard themselves as freethinkers, but are now arguably less prominent in the free thought movement than atheists.
+Deists today regard themselves as freethinkers, but are now arguably less prominent in the freethought movement than atheists.